designmynight/designmynight-developers/site/content/collins/v2-widget-docs.md

 The customer journey will be as follows:

-1. The customer selects the number of guests and date.
+Stage 1: The customer selects the number of guests and date.

 ![initial widget](https://static.designmynight.com/uploads/2019/09/V2-widget-initial-optimised.png)

-1. The widget will suggest available booking types.
+Stage 2: The widget will suggest available booking types.
 The customer will be prompted to select a booking type.
 ![initial widget - selecting booking types](https://static.designmynight.com/uploads/2019/09/v2-widget-2-optimised.png)

-1. The widget will surface times.
+Stage 3.
+The widget will surface times.
 The customer will be prompted to select a start and end time.
 ![initial widget - selecting times](https://static.designmynight.com/uploads/2019/09/v2-widget-3-optimised.png)

-1. The customer will then be directed to a splash screen to fill in their contact details and optionally taking payment or allowing pre-orders to be added to the booking.
+Stage 4.
+The customer will then be directed to a splash screen to fill in their contact details and optionally taking payment or allowing pre-orders to be added to the booking.
 This part of the process takes place on the DesignMyNight website.
 ![initial widget - contact details](https://static.designmynight.com/uploads/2019/09/v2-widget-URL-optimised.png)
 Stages 1-3 take place within the form embedded in your website.
 Stage 4 takes place on a new page (and is referred to as the second stage of the widget).

 ## Introduction